XenCSE/lecture_demo_repo_config/README.md

-# lecture_demo_repo_config
+# Lecture Demo Repo

-This is the repo I created from the lecture video
+I created this from the lecture demo

+## Additional Comments

+I think this is very cool

+* Item 1
+* Item 2
+* Item 3